-The Council's FY 2023 budget focuses on the continued design of Authorized Level projects, and the start of construction on Authorized Level Bid Packages #9, #11 and #14B.
+The Council's FY 2025 budget focuses on the continued design of Authorized Level projects, completion of Bid Package #11 and construction starting on Bid Package #15.

 The May/June 2019 100-Year flood event (the second highest event on record at 46.02 ft., and the longest flood event on record at 126 days), tested the seventy-five million dollars of flood protection improvements the Council has built.
-However, all improvements performed as designed and the Metro East American Bottom Levees handled the event much better than ever before.
-Fortunately, there have been no major flood events the last three years.
+All improvements performed as designed and the Metro East American Bottom Levees managed the event much better than ever before.
+Fortunately, there have been no major flood events in the last five years.
 This follows three major flood events in the previous four years.